2023 update —

 Whether you are here in the US at the time you are making the offer, or if you have selected a home while still in Canada and want to make an offer on it before coming to the US, the process for you getting a certified check in US funds can be tricky.

 We are recommending that Canadian would-be buyers who think they will want to make an Arizona home purchase try and establish a US bank account early in their thinking process of getting ready to purchase an Arizona home.

 So if you are thinking of buying an Arizona home, consider getting a US bank account right away.
-If you need a referral to a consumer -friendly Arizona banker, let us know.
-We can give you some banks to speak with her.
+If you need a referral to a consumer-friendly Arizona banker, let us know.
+We can give you some banks to speak with.